 By Sarah Ingrams

 iSupplyEnergy is based in Bournemouth, Dorset.
-Its tariffs have a simple structure and prices are made up of a fixed unit rate and a daily standing charge.
+It has three simple tariffs, including a prepayment option.
 You can only switch to iSupplyEnergy online.

 Previously a British-owned supplier, iSupply was bought by European gas and electricity giant Vattenfall in June 2017.